- Claim TPD from Superannuation Funds

 Step-by-Step Guide to the TPD Insurance Claims Process

-Although the TPD claims process can initially appear challenging, a well-prepared case will help ensure successful claims.
+Although the TPD claims process can initially appear challenging, a well-prepared case can help ensure a successful claim.
 The steps to make a TPD claim include:

-- Preparing your documentation, like claim form, medical records and work history
+- Preparing documentation, like claim forms, medical records and work history

-- Lodging your super TPD claim with the superannuation provider and insurer
+- Lodging a TPD claim with the superannuation provider and insurer

 - Following up with the insurance company for an outcome